How do I verify the settings for an IMAP account in Apple Mail?

 If Apple Mail does not try to send or receive email for your account after verifying these settings, it may be because the account is still “offline”.
 We have simple instructions on how to take your accounts online.

-In particular, if you can click Show Detail in the Connection Doctor window, then copy-and-paste the entire technical detail to us, we can usually use that to figure out exactly what’s wrong.
+If you still have trouble, try restarting your computer.
+If that doesn’t work, the Mail Connection Doctor feature can provide useful information that will help you (or us) troubleshoot the problem.
+You can run the Connection Doctor from within the Mail app by choosing Connection Doctor from the Window menu.
+In particular, if you can click Show Detail in the Connection Doctor window, then copy-and-paste the entire technical details to us, we can usually use that to figure out exactly what’s wrong.